2016 Chinese Grand Prix: Race

 After 9 laps, the order was as follows: Rosberg, Massa, Alonso, Wehrlein, Gutiérrez, Kvyat, Palmer, Pérez, Bottas, Button.
 One lap later the Safety Car returned to the pit lane and normal racing resumed.
 Rosberg quickly created a gap between him and the cars behind, while Kvyat climbed into fourth place.
 Both Vettel and Hamilton started to move through the field after having dropped back to 15th and 21st, respectively, due to their pitstops.
 A second round of pitstops occurred from lap 15 until lap 21, concluding with Rosberg coming in for just his first stop having amassed a comfortable lead and Hamilton making his fourth stop.
 Rosberg now led ahead of Kvyat, while Vettel climbed into 3rd position ahead of Massa, Pérez, Ericsson, Bottas, Alonso and Sainz.

 Alonso was quickly overtaken by faster cars behind him, dropping outside of the top ten by lap 27.
 The top four remained unchanged until Massa switched tyres in lap 31.
 Four laps later, Kvyat and Vettel came into the pit lane simultaneously at the end of lap 35.
 Kvyat stayed ahead initially, but the German overtook him during the next lap.
 The top three then remained unchallenged for the remainder of the race.
+The result marked Kvyat’s second career podium finish, placing third behind Rosberg and Vettel.
 Ricciardo passed Hamilton and Massa to take fourth place during lap 43, and was able to keep the position until the end.
 Hamilton climbed as high as fifth position but was unable to pass the Williams of Massa and was then overtaken himself by Ricciardo and Räikkönen, settling for seventh place.
 Bottas seemed to be heading for 8th place until he was overtaken by teammates Verstappen and Sainz within the last three laps, thus ultimately taking tenth place.
 Pérez took eleventh place ahead of the McLarens of Alonso and Button.
 Hülkenberg finished 14th and Gutiérrez 15th.
 Ericsson, Magnussen, Wehrlein, Grosjean, Nasr, Haryanto and Palmer rounded-up the finishers, ensuring that the entire grid had finished the race.